Where do you post your competitive bid documents and the results?

 Can I choose not to participate in the eCommerce program?

-This became a contractual requirement of doing business with BC Hydro in 2013, so it could impact your contract renewal if you don't want make the change.
+Participation in the eCommerce Program is a contractual requirement of doing business with BC Hydro.
+If you don't make the change it could impact your contract renewal.
 Eventually we'll no longer accept paper or emailed invoices.

-Who is Ariba and what does Ariba provide to BC Hydro?
+Who is SAP Ariba and what do they provide to BC Hydro?

-Ariba is an SAP company specializing in software and information technology services.
-It's a leading provider of collaborative business commerce solutions.
+SAP Ariba is a company specializing in software and information technology services.
+It's a leading provider of collaborative business solutions.
+We use the SAP Ariba Network for sending orders and receiving invoices.

 As part of your registration, you'll be asked to provide basic information about your company, including which industry you're in, the size and annual revenues of your business.